-Procedures in Mathematics half unit
+Procedures in Mathematics

-Prerequisites: Bachelor of Education or teacher's licence and permission of the instructor half unit An examination of the elementary school science curriculum and methods of teaching the content of the curriculum to the elementary child.
+Prerequisites: Bachelor of Education or teacher's licence and permission of the instructor

 A study of the elementary school mathematics program and methods of instruction.
 Emphasis will be placed on the development of mathematical concepts and on methods of diagnosis and remediation of difficulties encountered in the learning process.